lorarjohns/esprit-de-corpus/src/pages/articles/2019-04-30---Hacking Your Research/index.md

 I am a recovering perfectionist.
 I jones for total knowledge of a subject before I start an endeavor.
 I love the high of getting it right on the first try.
 I get the DTs when I have an unfinished to-do list.
 I crave the security of feeling like I am in total control of a project.

 But we all know that isn't how real life works.
 For one thing, we have to collaborate, so no one can (or should) have total control over any project.
+For another, if we tried to wait until we knew "enough" to start a project, we'd never get anything done.

 ## Everyone Is an Impostor, So Relax and Get Messy